-Coward-Martin Hall, completed in 2012, houses five spacious classrooms, seven offices, and the Curriculum Library and provides twelve computers for student use.
-The building is equipped with electronic access for an added layer of protection since it is located at the edge of the campus.
+Coward-Martin Hall, completed in 2012, houses five spacious classrooms, seven offices, and the Curriculum Library which provides twelve computers for student use.
+The building, which is mainly used for Education classes, is equipped with electronic access for an added layer of protection since it is located at the edge of the campus.